CD3/ThermalAnalysis/README.md

 # ThermalAnalysis

-A C++ library for analyzing thermal profiles.
+A C++ library for analyzing thermal profiles (for example, from laser exposures).

+This library is currently being developed by Daniel Huantes and CD Clark III from Fort Hays State University as part of student project.

+## Command Line Tools

+`tempBuilder`: A utility for creating new thermal profiles from linear combinations of existing thermal profiles.
+Useful for quickly generating multiple-pulse thermal profiles.

+`thermal-damage-trender`: Quickly computes the damage threshold as a function of exposure duration for a system from a single, long exposure, thermal profile.

 ## Getting Started